roseapple0803/FlowerShow/designProposal.md

 PROPOSAL
 ========
 This is the template for my design proposal

+Some ideas I'm currently working on: